-Canning is really one step beyond cooking.
-It is a method that applies heat to food in a closed glass home canning jar to stop the natural spoilage that would otherwise take place, and removes air from the jar to create a seal.
-There are two home canning methods - Waterbath Canning and Pressure Canning.
+Simply put, canning is one step beyond cooking.
+It’s a method that applies heat to food in a closed-glass, home canning jar to stop the natural spoilage by removing air from the jar to create a seal.
+There are two home canning methods: water bath canning and pressure canning.

 Getting Started: Canning Methods